GreatBahram/washington-machine-learning-specialization/02-Regression/week01/notes.md

 <img src="assets/optimization-04.png" style="zoom:50%"/>

 That was one way of finding the minimum or the maximum of a function, getting the derivative of the function and setting it to zero.
-But, there are other algorithm like **hill-climbing** where it is going to be an iterative, by changing the value of w.
+But, there are other algorithms like **hill-climbing** where it is going to be an iterative, by changing the value of w.

 At the beginning we don't know either we should go left or right to get the optimal value.
 What can I do? taking the derivative, if the derivative is positive, this is the case that I want to increase the w.
 For the second point at the figure, the derivative is going to be negative.
 If we split the figure into two halves, on the left side the derivative of $g(w)$ is going to be positive, on the right side it is going to negative.
 And when you are at the exact optimal point, the derivative is equal to zero.
 So, this is the derivative that tells me what to do.